Linaro/lava/doc/v2/development.rst

 when modifying the documentation.

 #.
 Keep all documentation paragraphs wrapped to 80 columns.

 #.
+Strip trailing whitespace from all modified files.

+#.
+When you build your changes from clean, make sure there are no
+   warning or error messages from the build.

+#.
 Use ``en_GB`` unless referring to elements of code which use
    ``en_US``.